Ayush-Patel-1310/Basics-and-DSA/Data structure/Array/README.md

 # List

-Lists are used to store multiple items in a single variable.
+A collection of elements with the flexibility to handle different data types.
+Lists are dynamic, meaning their size can change during the execution of a program.

 | 1 | 2 | "ayush" |
 | :---- | :--- | :--- |